-If you have completed your 2016-17 FAFSA and know your EFC, click here to get started.
+If you have completed the current year’s FAFSA, input your information into the Net Price Calculator.
 If you have already filed the FAFSA but don’t remember your EFC, you can look it up at fafsa.gov.
 You will need your Social Security Number and your FSA ID username and password to retrieve your FAFSA information.
 After logging on, select “View and Print your Student Aid Report” in the right hand column.

-If you wish to estimate your EFC prior to completing a FAFSA, you can use the College Board EFC Calculator to calculate it here.
+If you wish to estimate your EFC prior to completing a FAFSA, you can use the College Board EFC Calculator.

 The percent of students enrolled in UW Flexible Option Associate of Arts and Sciences program that received grant aid during the 2015-16 year was 54.5%.

 *You can apply for aid by filing the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.